 Because animal cells lack a cell wall, these cells react at extremely high or low concentrations of solutes relative to the cell.

-When an animal cell is placed in a hypotonic solution, that is the solute concentration of the environment is lower than that of the cell (more water outside), water enters the cell and may even go into lysis or burst.
+When an animal cell is placed in a hypotonic solution, the solute concentration of the environment is lower than that of the cell (more water outside), resulting in water entering the cell, which then leads to lysis or burst.

 If the opposite situation occurs and the animal cell is placed in a hypertonic solution, water concentration in the cell is higher than in the outside environment.
 As water tends to do, it will leave the cell causing it to shrivel, a process called crenation, due to water loss.
 As such, animals must be able to prevent excessive uptake or loss of water and regulate solute concentrations in their body fluids.
 This control of water balance is called osmoregulation.